1 person is dead after a shooting during protests in downtown Portland

 "The people of Portland won't put up with no safety any longer.
 The Mayor is a FOOL.
 Bring in the National Guard!"

+"It happened in Kenosha.
+And now, unfortunately, it is happening in Portland, Oregon."

+"But despite the President's jeers and tweets, this is a matter of life and death.
+Whether it's his completely incompetent response to the pandemic, where nearly 200,000 have died, or his outright encouragement of violence in our streets: it should be clear to everyone by now that no one is truly safe with Donald Trump as President," Brown said.

-Portland Police Chief Chuck Lovell urged people to not jump to conclusions about what led up to the shooting.
+Chief Lovell urged people to not jump to conclusions about what led up to the shooting.

 "It is still early in this investigation, and I ask everyone to give the detectives time to do their important work before drawing conclusions about what took place," Lovell said.